Your Child's Travel Bag Contents for Swimming Lessons

 UV Shirt / Rash Guard

 This is DIFFERENT than a wet suit.
 UV Shirts / Rash Guards are SPF 50+ and are great for making sure your child does not get burned.
+I wear one every day in the pool and I never burn under it.
 They do NOT keep your child warm!
 It's more effective and faster than applying sunscreen to the arms and torso.
 This is excellent protection from the sun.
 Use LESS sunscreen and give your child better protection from the sun’s harmful rays.

 These shirts do not last forever.
 If they start getting baggy then they need to be thrown away.
 The SPF protection is gone and your child will start burning through the shirt.
 Please see my blog post on the care instructions for swim suits and SPF shirts in the Swimming News section.